Position

 How much does a Requirements Analyst make?

 A Requirements Analyst plays a key role in ensuring that projects meet the needs of stakeholders.
-They gather and analyze requirements, often working with both technical and non-technical teams.
-This role is crucial for the success of many projects.
-The average yearly salary for a Requirements Analyst is around $111,664.
-This salary can vary based on experience, location, and the industry.
+This role involves gathering, analyzing, and documenting requirements.
+The average yearly salary for a Requirements Analyst is around $109,724.
+This figure can vary based on experience, location, and industry.

 View Requirements Analyst jobs nearby